guardtime/libksi/doc/tutorial/t2_verifying.md

             break;
     }

-The first two cases of the last switch statement should be clear, but what to with the default branch?
+The first two cases of the last switch statement should be clear, but what to do with the default branch?
 One way to diagnose the problem is to add more status codes to the statement, but in general it is enough to inform the user (or log) the error message.
 For this, there are two methods #KSI_getErrorString, which converts the status code into a null-terminated string.
 To get a more detailed error message we can use #KSI_ERR_getBaseErrorMessage.